NSLS-II-BMM/BeamlineManual/_sources/xafs.rst.txt

    The edge energy for the element and edge of this measurement.
 This is the energy reference for the ``bounds``.

-   .. todo:: Look up E0 given the element and edge symbols
+   .. todo:: Look up E0 given the element and edge symbols, remove ``e0`` keyword

 ``element`` (line 7)
    The one- or two-letter symbol for the element.